2018 Executive Board:

 For more information on AWRA:

-IDAWRA is a partner in BREN, the Boise River Enhancement Network
+IDAWRA and Boise River Enhancement Network (BREN) presentation:

 to 5 members of group are included.
 Groups are named on ID-AWRA webpages